 - Make agreed upon monthly minimum payments.

 Although the IRS makes every effort to compromise when collecting the money you owe, truant taxpayers who are unable to make timely monthly payments, will be disqualified from making installment agreements.

-behind on your taxes.
+Additionally, IRS representatives will not consider you for installments if you are more than $50,000 behind on your taxes.
 If installment payments sound like a good option for you, try consulting an attorney or a specialist who can help you effectively review your options and negotiate an affordable payment plan.

 5. Be Sure Your Taxes Are Collectible